marcoschouten/marcoschouten.github.io/index.md

 ## Hi there!

-I'm currently a PhD student in computer vision at <a href="https://www.dtu.dk/">DTU</a> and affiliated with the <a href="https://www.aicentre.dk/">Pioneer Centre for AI</a>, under the guidance of Prof. Dimitrios Papadopolus and Director & Prof Serge Belongie.
+I'm currently a PhD student in computer vision at <a href="https://www.dtu.dk/">DTU</a> and affiliated with the <a href="https://www.aicentre.dk/">Pioneer Centre for AI</a>, under the guidance of <a href="http://people.csail.mit.edu/dimpapa/"> Prof. Dimitrios Papadopolus </a> and <a href="https://sergebelongie.github.io/" > Director & Prof Serge Belongie </a>.

 <!--
 My research focuses on improving annotation techniques for visual data, aiming to enhance the learning process of visual recognition models.